 Again, as long as you don’t develop Flappy Bird, you should not be so GERMAN by keeping your ideas/project in secret to others.
 You need to convince people to partner with you.

 That feeling when your developers sign the contract:

 The list of tools, applications, and lifetime savers are endless.
 In the end it’s more a personal decision on what you choose and like.
 None of the tools will make you successful if you don’t use them right.
 Most importantly, you should listen to your team.
-Sometimes it is hard to make the right decision on tools, plugins addons but your gut will direct you in the right direction.
-My personal advice is, if more individuals complain about a tool/application/plugin, you should definitely change something and LISTEN to what your team says.
-They need to feel comfortable with there own workspace because changing a developer’s environment will push them back and you will have a hard time to get on time with your release.
+Sometimes it is hard to make the right decision on tools, plug-ins addons but your gut will direct you in the right direction.
+My personal advice is, if more individuals complain about a tool/application/plug-in, you should definitely change something and LISTEN to what your team says.
+They need to feel comfortable within their own workspace because changing a developer’s environment will push them back and you will have a hard time to get on time with your release.